Oman Multisport Adventure

 Day 1: CANYONING IN SNAKE CANYON

 Oman exploratory Day 1This morning we pick you up at our designated hotel in Muscat, the capital city of Oman.
 After introductions, we'll visit the Sultan Qaboos Grand Mosque, the largest mosque in the country.
 We'll learn about Islam's importance in Oman as we view the interior of the mosque, including ornate chandeliers and Persian rugs.
 Then it is into our 4WD vehicles and the start of our adventure, with a morning drive to Wadi (a term describing an oasis or a dry valley except during the rainy season) Bani Awf.
 The drive takes us off the paved roads, up a rural valley, past several villages, and along green palm groves.
-We'll stop for lunch in an old house converted to a guesthouse before venturing on to Snake Canyon.
+We'll stop for lunch at our evening guesthouse where we'll also get fitted with wet suits before venturing on to Snake Canyon.
 The canyon is very narrow - in some parts you can touch both walls at the same time - and has a stream running down it.
 We'll go canyoning, which involves hiking, wading, swimming, and jumping off small ledges into pools as we make our way down the canyon.
 Canyoning is fun and no special skills are required.
-We'll overnight tonight in a nearby guesthouse located on a farm and enjoy our first Omani dinner together.
+However, you can always choose an optional hike in the area instead with one of our guides.
+We'll return to our guesthouse, located in a very rural region, and enjoy our first Omani dinner together.

 Day 2: HIKING IN WADI BANI AWF

 Oman Exploratory Day 2After breakfast in our guesthouse, we'll check out and begin a hike in the mountains above Wadi Bani Awf.
-Our path will take us up through the (probably dry) river bed and up into the mountains.
+Our path will take us up through the (probably dry) stream bed and up into the mountains.
 We'll reach a small village and then continue on to a larger second village, where the locals make their living with agriculture, often date tree farming.
-Those seeking a shorter hike will jump in our vehicles here after a hike of about four hours.
+Those seeking a shorter hike will jump in our vehicles here after a hike of about three hours.
 Others can choose to continue up and over a pass down to the main road, another couple hours walk.
 We'll then all drive to the Sharaf Al Alamain Pass, the only roadway through the Western Hajar mountains, with spectacular views on the way down.
-In the afternoon we'll have the option to walk to the mountain village of Misfat Al Abreyeen, one of the most beautiful villages in Oman, before heading to our guesthouse for cleaning up and dinner.
+We'll continue on to the mountain village of Misfat Al Abreyeen, one of the most beautiful villages in Oman and one where cars are not allowed in the historic center, walking a short distance to our guesthouse for cleaning up and dinner.

 Day 4: JEBEL SHAMS MOUNTAINS

 Oman Exploratory Day 4This morning we'll have a pleasant and gentle hike that winds through the bottom of a wadi or on old paths a bit above.
 There will hopefully be a stream flowing through the wadi with pools just big enough to dip our toes or even jump in for a quick dunk.
-In the afternoon, we'll walk on the slopes of Jebel (mountain) Akhdar through the villages of Al Aqoor, Al An, and Sharegah.
-We'll pass terraced fields where people grow roses and pomegranates.
-At the end of the walk, we'll reach a "via ferrata", which is iron way in Italian, a sort of rock climbing course where we are harnessed into iron rungs the entire time, giving us an incredible adventure capped with a 120-meter zip line.
-Those opting out of the via ferrata will go by car to explore several nearby towns.
+The wadi is practically deserted, with just a few villagers and rarely any tourists.
+We'll have lunch at the end of our hike, prepared by our local guide, and then drive a short distance to a "via ferrata", which is "iron way" in Italian, a sort of rock climbing course where we are harnessed into iron rungs the entire time, giving us an incredible adventure capped with a 120-meter zip line.
+Those opting out of the via ferrata will go by car to explore several nearby towns and do a walk through some rose gardens.
 We stay the night again in Nizwa.

 Day 5: WAHIBA SANDS DESERT

-Oman Exploratory Day 5Today is a bit of a travel day as we drive south to the Wahiba Sands desert.
-First, though, we explore the Nizwa Souk, or market.
+Oman Exploratory Day 5We start off by visiting the Nizwa Souk, or market.
 With Nizwa being the cultural center of the mountain peoples of Oman, the Nizwa Souk is one of the best in the country.
 Friday is market day, called "Souq Al Jumaa", and brings visitors from the nearby mountains as well as Bedouins from the desert.
-The livestock souq is particularly but we'll also have time to wander through the fish, vegetable, and meat markets and find people selling mountain honey, dates, and incense.
+The livestock souq is particularly interesting but we'll also have time to wander through the fish, vegetable, and meat markets and find people selling mountain honey, dates, and incense.
+We'll then visit the 17th century Nizwa Fort and, after, have lunch in town.
 Then it is in the vehicles for a three-hour drive to the Wahiba Sands desert.
 Upon reaching the desert we'll stop to deflate the tires so we can drive across the sands to find the perfect isolated spot to camp.
 This is real camping in tents but with a soft sand cushion and with dinner prepared by our local guide.
 We'll also get out into the desert dunes on foot to explore, with perhaps a night walk to see the stars!

 Day 6: AQUATIC HIKING IN WADI AL HWIR